Skip to main content

 Can I pay the Brazil visa fee in AED?

-The Brazil e-Visa is paid online in USD via the official Brazilian government portal using a Visa or Mastercard credit or debit card.
-Your card issuer will convert the USD 80 charge to AED at the prevailing exchange rate.
-The equivalent AED amount varies slightly depending on the exchange rate applied by your bank on the day of payment.
-Most UAE-issued cards work without issue for this international online payment.
+The Brazil eVisa (US, Canadian and Australian citizens) is paid online in USD via the official Brazilian portal using a Visa or Mastercard credit or debit card.
+Your card issuer converts the USD 80.90 charge to AED at the prevailing exchange rate, so the dirham amount varies slightly by bank and day.
+Most UAE-issued cards work without issue.
+Consular-sticker fees are paid to the Brazilian Embassy Abu Dhabi, not online.

 Is travel insurance required for a Brazil visa from Dubai?